chef/chef-oss-practices/contributors/guide/collaborative-dev.md

 To make it easier for your PR to receive reviews, consider the reviewers will need you to:

-- follow the project coding conventions, which are typically defined by a [language specific guild](../../guilds/README.md)
+- follow the project coding conventions
 - write [good commit messages](https://chris.beams.io/posts/git-commit/)
 - break large changes into a logical series of smaller commits, which individually make easily understandable changes, and in aggregate, solve a broader issue
-- label PRs appropriately: check out our section on [GitHub labels](/repo-management/github-labels.md)
+- label PRs appropriately: check out our section on [GitHub labels](../../policies/github-labels.md)

 ### Performing Quality Reviews

-Reviewers, the people giving the review, are highly encouraged to revisit the [Code of Conduct](../../CODE_OF_CONDUCT.md) and must go above and beyond to promote a collaborative, respectful community.
+Reviewers, the people giving the review, are highly encouraged to revisit the [Code of Conduct](../../policies/code-of-conduct.md) and must go above and beyond to promote a collaborative, respectful community.
 When reviewing PRs from others, [The Gentle Art of Patch Review](http://sage.thesharps.us/2014/09/01/the-gentle-art-of-patch-review/) suggests an iterative series of focuses, which is designed to lead new contributors to positive collaboration without inundating them initially with nuances:

 - Is the idea behind the contribution sound?